hilbix/bootp/README.md

 - Be sure to restart `bootp` if it fails
   - It currently relies to the default signal handling
   - It also OOPSes on things it does not understand
-- `SEED` to set the distribution is stupid and should be autodetectable from `ISO`
+- `_SEED` to set the distribution is stupid and should be autodetectable from `ISO`
   - However that is not a `bootp` limitation, it is just not yet scripted
   - You can add it yourself with a bit of scripting if you like
-  - Or vice versa, create some script which sets the ISO based on the `SEED` value
+  - Or vice versa, create some script which sets the ISO based on the `_SEED` value
-  - To get the seed use something like `source request/proxmox.sh; get-ip $VMID && echo $seed`
+  - To get the seed run a DHCP request and then `cat cache/$IP.ip` or `cat cache/$MAC.mac`
 - `VEND` handling should be better
-  - Currently the script has no access to the VEND data from the request
+  - But now that `DHCP` is supported, I do not think it is not worth improving
 - Error processing/output could be improved
+  - Especially debugging
+  - Use the power of shell (AKA `set -x`)
 - Some fields are not handed to the script:
-  - RFC1542 flags field
-  - second field
   - hops
+  - perhaps some other
 - Some fields cannot be changed yet
   - hops
-  - `WANT`ed IP
+  - perhaps some other
 - The script names are hardcoded
   - `request.sh` for requests
-  - `reply.sh` for replies
+  - `reply.sh` for processing replies
-  - Example for `reply.sh` is missing
+  - `reply.sh` is not implemented (as I have found no use for it yet)
 - Default ports (67 and 68) are hardcoded
 - Broadcast address use is hardcoded
 - Broadcast response is partly hardcoded